Sabiya7228/Devops-agenda/README.md

   Once	everything	is	ready	on	our	local,	we	can	start	pushing	our	changes to	the	remote	repository Copy	your	repository	link	and	paste	it	in	the	command git remote	add	origin	“<URL	to	repository>
+# merging
+ Once	the	developer	has	finished	his	code/feature	on	his	branch,	the	code	will	have	to be	combined	with	the	master	branch.
+This	can	be	done	using	two	ways ....> GIT MERGE
+ .......>GIT REBASE
+ # git merge
+  If	we	want	to	apply	changes	from	one	branch	to	another	branch,	one	can	use	merge	command Should	be	used	on	remote	branches,	since	history	does	not	change Creates	a	new	commit,	which	is	a	merger	of	the	two	branches Syntax:git merge<source-branch>
+EXAMPLE
+ Imagine,	you	have	a	Master	branch	and	a	Feature	A	branch.
+The	developer	has	finished	his/her	work	in	the	feature	A	branch	and	wants	to	merge	his	work	in	the	master.
+ If	he	is	using	git	merge, a	new	commit	will	be	created,	which will	have	the	changes	of	Feature	A	and	Master	branch	combined.
+ Any	new	commits	to	the	Feature	branch	will	be	isolated	from	the	master	branch This	command	can	be	executed	using	the	syntax git	merge	<source-branch-name>
+ # git rebase